 (2) The reports requested above should be received by the Planning Board not more than 30 days after the plan was submitted.
 If an agency fails to report, it will be assumed that the agency has no concerns with the submitted plan.

 C. Form and contents of preliminary plan.
-The "preliminary plan" shall be capital drawn showing scale on paper showing:
+The preliminary plan shall be capital drawn showing scale on paper showing:

 (1) The subdivision name, boundaries, North point, date, scale, legend, and title "Preliminary Plan";